2011 Finnish parliamentary election: Campaign

-The European sovereign debt crisis was another important issue in the election, even more so after Portugal applied for an EU bailout on 6 April, the first day of advance voting.
+The euro area crisis was another important issue in the election, even more so after Portugal applied for an EU bailout on 6 April, the first day of advance voting.
 According to an opinion poll nearly 60% of Finns were against Finland's participation in bailing out the crisis-ridden countries.
 All four parties of the governing coalition (Centre Party, National Coalition Party, Green League and the Swedish People's Party) support Finland's participation in the bailout and all four opposition parties (Social Democrats, Left Alliance, Christian Democrats and the True Finns) oppose such measures.
 The issue helped Soini become the most visible opposition leader.
 Soini then also stated that his party would not join in any coalition that supports guarantees to the crisis-ridden EU countries.
 He said that their crises are a consequence of the EU's failure.
 Finance Minister Jyrki Katainen had commented that a bailout for Portugal should only happen if the Portuguese parliament passed even tougher austerity measures than the failed programme that led to an early Portuguese election: "The package must be really strict because otherwise it doesn't make any sense.
 The package must be harder and more comprehensive than the one the parliament voted against."
 Despite his comments, the National Coalition Party believed the bailout to be in Finland's interests.
 It, along with the Centre Party, supported the bailout under the EU's auspices, while the True Finns and the Social Democrats were opposed to it.
 The True Finns said that Finnish taxpayers were being unjustly burdened by "squanderers" within the eurozone and pointed out that no one aided Finland during its own financial crisis in the 1990s.
 Helsingin Sanomat read the affair as having added "confusion" and complexity to the electoral race.
 The effect of the Finnish election on a possible EU bailout caused concern amongst to international investors as "it is a very distinct possibility that the next government and parliament of Finland will not want to agree to the things that the current government has signed up for, namely supporting Portugal and agreeing to the permanent and temporary crisis mechanisms," as there was said to be an "even chance" of Finland blocking a bailout for Portugal as its support was crucial because it would need the unanimous support of all national governments to pass.
 Finland's participation was further thrown in doubt as it was the only eurozone country to require parliamentary approval of any such measure.
 Should a new Finnish administration opt out of the bailout, this could throw into doubt the eurozone's capacity to maintain financial stability.